Sepp Straka holds off charging Shane Lowry and Rory McIlroy at Pebble Beach

 Rose mixed an eagle and five birdies with three bogeys as he bids for a second win at Pebble Beach.

-World number one Scottie Scheffler is six strokes off the pace on his delayed first outing of the season following injury.
+World number one Scottie Scheffler was six strokes off the pace on his delayed first outing of the season following injury.